Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Southern Song Dynasty Guan Yao: Official Xiuneisi Inner Kiln Imperial Guan Ware Oval Vase with Tube Handle, Marked and Dated to Period

-Southern Song Dynasty Tube Handle Oval Vase This exceptional Guan Yao vase, produced during the esteemed Imperial period at the Xiuneisi inner kiln, exemplifies the artistry of Guan ware.
-It boasts a delicate thin body, adorned with multiple layers of a rich bluish glaze subtly tinged with green, which becomes more substantial in pooling at the base.
+Southern Song Dynasty Tube Handle Oval Vase.
+This exceptional Guan Yao vase, produced during the esteemed Imperial period at the Xiuneisi inner kiln, exemplifies the artistry of Guan ware.
+It boasts a delicate, thin body, adorned with multiple layers of a rich, bluish glaze subtly tinged with green, which becomes more substantial in pooling at the base.
 The vase showcases a striking crackled surface and features the official Guan mark prominently on its base.
 Additionally, it displays a characteristic iron foot resulting from the firing process, coupled with the distinctive dark ochre brown hue derived from the clay utilized in its creation.
 The historical context of this masterpiece is significant; following the Jin armies' displacement of the Imperial Court from the Northern Song Dynasty in 1127 A.D., the Southern Song Dynasty was established in Hangzhou.
 This remarkable bottle vase stands approximately 8.5 inches tall, making it a noteworthy example of ancient Chinese craftsmanship. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Guan Elephant Handles Vase Crafted at the Official Xiuneisi Inner Kiln for the Imperial Court of the Southern Song Dynasty